ozontech/file.d/plugin/input/kafka/README.md

 # Kafka plugin
-It reads events from multiple Kafka topics using `sarama` library.
+It reads events from multiple Kafka topics using `franz-go` library.
 > It guarantees at "at-least-once delivery" due to the commitment mechanism.

 **Example**